tcnksm/gox-server/README.md

 Golang cross compiler on Heroku.

 Just request GitHub repository name, you can get compiled binary for your platform without golang runtime on your local PC.
-Currently request repository must be `go build`-able.
+Currently request target repository must be `go build`-able.
 Support platform is Darwin/Linux/Windows, 386/amd64.

 This is just POC and playing with [Heroku with Docker](https://devcenter.heroku.com/articles/introduction-local-development-with-docker).
-You should prepare your own build environment.
+Don't depend on this service for production tool, you should prepare your own build environment.
+And if repository owner provides binary as release, you should use it

 ## Demo